Pedia-Lax Chewable Tablets Side Effects

 Generic Name: magnesium hydroxide

-Note: This page contains side effects data for the generic drug magnesium hydroxide.
-It is possible that some of the dosage forms included below may not apply to the brand name Pedia-Lax Chewable Tablets.
+Note: This document contains side effect information about magnesium hydroxide.
+Some of the dosage forms listed on this page may not apply to the brand name Pedia-Lax Chewable Tablets.

 For the Consumer

 Applies to magnesium hydroxide: oral suspension, oral tablet chewable